marcshepard/Art-generator/README.md

 * Install the following optional packages from a cmd window (launched after Python has been added to your path): pip install pandas          # Dataframes to hold grids of data pip install openpyxl        # Allows dataframes to be saved or loaded from Excel format

-The current script is a command-line tool.
-To run it, type "anonymizer.py" from a command prompt.